 The following are examples of behaviour which the School finds unacceptable.
 The list is not exhaustive and it is acknowledged that it will be necessary to exercise judgement in all cases and to be fair and reasonable in all the circumstances.
-1. Any form of physical/verbal violence towards pupils.

-2. Physical violence, actual or threatened towards other staff or visitors to the School.

-- 3. Sexual offences, sexual insults or sexual discrimination against pupils, other staff or visitors to the School. - 4.
-Racial offences, racial insults or racial discrimination against pupils, other staff or visitors to the School. - 5.
+- 1. Any form of physical violence or verbal violence, actual or threatened towards pupils, other staff or visitors to the School. - 2.
+Sexual offences, sexual insults or sexual discrimination against pupils, other staff or visitors to the School. - 3.
+Racial offences, racial insults or racial discrimination against pupils, other staff or visitors to the School. - 4.
 Theft of School monies or property and of monies or property of colleagues or visitors to the School.
-Removal from School premises of property which is not normally taken away without the express authority of the Principal or of the owner of the property may be regarded as gross misconduct. - 6.
-Deliberate falsification of documents such as time sheets, bonus sheets, subsistence and expense claims for the purpose of gain. - 7.
-Acceptance of bribes or other corrupt financial practices. - 8.
-Wilful damage of School property or of property belonging to other staff or visitors to the School. - 9.
-Wilful disregard of safety rules or policies affecting the safety of pupils, other staff or visitors to the School. - 10.
-Any wilful act which could result in actionable negligence for compensation against the School. - 11.
-Refusal to comply with reasonable instructions given by staff with a supervisory responsibility. - 12.
-Gross neglect of duties and responsibilities. - 13.
-Unauthorised absence from work. - 14.
-Being untruthful and/or engaging in deception in matters of importance within the School community. - 15.
-Deliberate breaches of confidentiality particularly on sensitive matters. - 16.
-Being incapable by reason of alcohol or drugs (not prescribed for a health problem) from fulfilling duties and responsibilities of employment. - 17.
+Removal from School premises of property which is not normally taken away without the express authority of the Principal or of the owner of the property may be regarded as gross misconduct. - 5.
+Deliberate falsification of documents such as time sheets, bonus sheets, subsistence and expense claims for the purpose of gain. - 6.
+Acceptance of bribes or other corrupt financial practices. - 7.
+Wilful damage of School property or of property belonging to other staff or visitors to the School. - 8.
+Wilful disregard of safety rules or policies affecting the safety of pupils, other staff or visitors to the School. - 9.
+Any wilful act which could result in actionable negligence for compensation against the School. - 10.
+Refusal to comply with reasonable instructions given by staff with a supervisory responsibility. - 13.
+Gross neglect of duties and responsibilities. - 14.
+Unauthorised absence from work.

+- 15. Being untruthful and/or engaging in deception in matters of importance within the School community. - 16.
+Deliberate breaches of confidentiality particularly on sensitive matters. - 17.
+Being incapable by reason of alcohol or drugs (not prescribed for a health problem) from fulfilling duties and responsibilities of employment. - 18.
 Conduct which substantially brings the name of the School into disrepute or which seriously undermines confidence in the employee.